Ryan Lackey

 MIT Media Lab Wearable Computing Project (1996)

 As an undergraduate research student, worked to implement advanced 3-d imaging technology on a wearable platform.
-Developed system to distribute high-computation parts of the application over a heterogeneous farm of high-end UNIX workstations.
+Developed system to distribute high-computation parts of the application over a heterogenous farm of high-end UNIX workstations.
 Additionally, did general UNIX systems administration and Linux hacking to adapt Linux to a wearable embedded computing platform with video I/O and wireless communications.

 Massachusetts Institute of Technology (Summer 1995 - Fall 1997)